8.3.1 Retention of Student Records: Policy

-Describes University and department responsibilities for the retention of, access to, and disposal of student records
+Describes university and degree program responsibilities for the retention of, access to, and disposal of student records

-Stanford University assigns responsibilities to the Office of the Registrar and to the various departments and programs for the collection, handling and disposition of student records.
+Stanford University assigns responsibilities to the Office of the Registrar and to the various degree programs for the collection, handling and disposition of student records.

 Applicable to all graduate students.